Medical Care You Can Afford

 Then, in 2007, Jenkins found Piedmont Health Services, a community health center that charged her a flat $60 for a doctor's appointment.
 After diagnosing hypertension and high cholesterol, the Piedmont physician put Jenkins on a diet and exercise regimen and prescribed two medications that cost just $8.
 But Jenkins ignored the health center's follow-up calls, and a bout of dizziness landed her in the emergency room.
 The bill — $6,500 — was a painful reminder of the financial hazards of inadequate coverage and the need for creative solutions.

 Medical costs drive an estimated 60 percent of personal bankruptcies.
 And little wonder.
 Many Americans have high-deductible health plans, and about 9.3 million people ages 50 to 64 have no insurance at all.
 The Affordable Care Act, President Obama's health care legislation, should drive down that figure: The ACA mandates that every state set up health care exchanges where people like Jenkins can buy affordable insurance.
-Until those exchanges go live in 2014, however, it's up to consumers to solve the riddle of how to pay for good care.
+Until those exchanges go live in 2014, however, it's up to consumers to solve the riddle of how to pay for good care and retirees to decide what percentage of income goes towards health care and Medicare costs.
 Here are four top options.

 1. Visit a community health center